 Countess Elizabeth Wolff-Metternich

-The Loreto Sisters were invited to Ballarat by the first Bishop, Dr Michael O’Connor, led by Mother Gonzaga Barry (a group of 8 Sisters plus 2 postulants travelled to Ballarat).
+The Loreto Sisters were invited to Ballarat by the first Bishop, Dr Michael O’Connor, led by Mother Gonzaga Barry (a group of eight Sisters plus two postulants travelled to Ballarat).
 Mother Gonzaga went on with her work to open a boarding school for girls here at Mary’s Mount (now called Loreto College) and shortly after a day school in Dawson Street.

 Mother Gonzaga encouraged the children to bring donations.
 Their donations were recorded in a big red book which was placed in the front hall.
-She wanted the Church to be built with contributions which came through the children’s hands (hence the “Children’s Church”).
+She wanted the Church to be built with contributions which came through the children’s hands, hence the name the “Children’s Church”.

 The next day they returned and Reverend Mother was charmed with Miss Metternich, such a beautiful, simple, refined girl.
 Mother Gonzaga was impressed that these two ladies were anxious to matriculate in order to secure a higher salary in a situation, so she agreed to their coming, even suggesting delicately that Miss Metternich could perhaps conduct a class in German and that would be counted as part-payment of her pension (fees).
 Miss Metternich smiled and said she had never done so, by would try.
 The young ladies were taken on a tour of the convent and then Mother Gonzaga provided lunch for the “poor foreigners” (the Countess said later that she was starving and very grateful).